denten-books/plain-text/4-format.md

 Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
 Code breaks thought up into differentiated units and assembles it back together into a continuous, affective whole.
-Roman Jacobson called it the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146;
+Roman Jakobson called it the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146;
 @jakobson_closing_1960, 355].
 Such construction and deconstruction of meaning shapes is the essence of formatting.
 For example, imagine if we were to